deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 ```
 USER_PROVIDED_VCAP_SERVICES = <endpoint definition in JSON format>
 ```
 Define the endpoints in the following JSON format.
-Note that you must remove any line breaks at the end of each line to set to the environment value on Bluemix.
+Note that you must remove any line breaks that are at the end of each line to set to the environment value on Bluemix.
 ```
 {
     "iotforautomotive": [